OKC254/Need4Speed/stream/README.md

+To run:
-To run clone the repository
+Clone the repository
 Navigate to stream directory
-pip install -r requirements.txt
-Run streamlit run app.py
+On the terminal with a virtual envrionment created has been activated run 'pip install -r requirements.txt' The on terminal as well run 'streamlit run app.py'